History of Jessore: Mughal period

 The Mughal invasions and conquests in Bengal started during the reigns of Emperors Humayun and Akbar.
 The Battle of Rajmahal in 1576 led to the execution of Daud Khan Karrani, ending the Karrani sultanate.
 Jessore later came to be ruled by an independent chieftain known as Pratapaditya, though the region was conquered by the Mughal Army earlier than other parts of Bengal.
-Under the Mughals, northern Jessore was administered under the Mahmudabad sarkar whilst southern Jessore was made a part of the Khalifatabad sarkar.
+Under the Mughals, northern Jessore was administered under the Mahmudabad sarkar, while southern Jessore was made a part of the Khalifatabad sarkar.
 In 1589, a group of Mughal soldiers based in Ghoraghat rebelliously captured Jessore.
 As a response, Man Singh I, the Subahdar of Bengal, dispatched an army led by his son, Jagat Singh, to defeat the rebels and reclaim Jessore as a territory of Mughal Bengal.
 Raja Sitaram Ray named the town of Mahmudpur in honour of Sufi Mahmud Shah of Magura.
-Shah Sultan Ahmad arrived to Jessore as a member of Man Singh's army and became established in the region as a prominent Sufi.
+Shah Sultan Ahmad arrived in Jessore as a member of Man Singh's army and became established in the region as a prominent Sufi.
 Raja Shukdev of Chanchra arranged for Ahmad's tax-free land grant in Singhra (now in Jessore town).
 Shah Abdul Karim's Ershad-i-Khaleqia work is the oldest book on Sufism written in the region.

 A church was set up by Catholic Jesuit priests in c.
 1600, which was the first ever church in eastern Bengal.
-In the later Mughal period, a faujdar (sometimes referred to as a nawab) would be appointed by the Subahdar to govern Jessore.
+In the later Mughal period, a faujdar (sometimes referred to as a nawab) would be appointed by the subahdar to govern Jessore.
 The governor's residence, known as the Mirzanagar Nawab Bari, was built in Keshabpur in c.
 1649.
-The complex consists of a residential building, mosque, bathing house and fort.
+The complex consists of a residential building, mosque, bathing house, and fort.
 It was especially prominent under Mirza Shafshikan and Nurullah Khan, both of whom were Faujdars of Jessore.
 In the mid-1690s, Khan was ordered by the Governor of Bengal to march from Jessore and defeat the rebels in Burdwan following the murder of Raja Krishna Ram Roy.

 During the reign of Nawab Murshid Quli Khan, a local zamindar in Jessore known as Sitaram Ray revolted against the Mughal rule, but was defeated by the imperial forces.
-The Chachra Shiv temple for example is an eight-eaves (at-chala) temple dedicated to the Hindu Lord Shiva that was constructed by the local landlord Manohar in 1696.
+The Chachra Shiv temple, for example, is an eight-eaves (at-chala) temple dedicated to the Hindu Lord Shiva that was constructed by the local landlord Manohar in 1696.
 The temple stands in Jessore Sadar today.
-A descendant of Shah Ali Baghdadi by the name of Shah Hafiz arrived to Magura from Girdah in Faridpur where he established a khanqah in the 18th-century.
+A descendant of Shah Ali Baghdadi by the name of Shah Hafiz arrived in Magura from Girdah in Faridpur, where he established a khanqah in the 18th century.
 Hafiz was granted tax-free land in Naldanga by the Hindu zamindar.
 His village in Magura was later renamed to Alokdia (light-giving) in memory of his preaching.